arspauld/CanSat/Software/Ground Station/README.txt

 This is the folder for the files used on the ground station.
-This will be done in mostly Python programming
+This will be done in Python programming